Aizawl FC: Supporters

-The core of Aizawl fans consists of the Red Army.
+The core of Aizawl support consists of the Red Army.
 They were among the first who brought the ultras movement in India.
 Large banners, flags and megaphones are their main characteristics.

 The Rajiv Gandhi Stadium has seen an average attendance of 20,000.

 Rivalries

 Northeast India Derby

-Aizawl FC has rivalries with its fellow northeastern clubs in the I-League including NEROCA, TRAU FC, and earlier Shillong Lajong.
+Aizawl FC has rivalries with its fellow northeastern clubs including NEROCA, and TRAU FC.
+They also share rivalry with Shillong Lajong in domestic league, which is a part of the "Northeast Derby".

 Mizoram Derby

 In the regional championships including Mizoram Premier League and MFA Super Cup, the club also nurture rivalries with local sides Chhinga Veng FC, and Chanmari FC.